mosaicml/llm-foundry/scripts/train/README.md

 If you haven't already, make sure to [install the requirements](../../README.md#Installation).

 ## Dataset preparation <a name="datasetpreparation"></a>

 To run pretraining, you'll need to make yourself a copy of a pretraining dataset and format it for efficient streaming.
 Check out the [`llm-foundry/data_prep`](../data_prep) folder for detailed instructions on how to convert your dataset to the MosaicML [StreamingDataset](https://github.com/mosaicml/streaming) format.

 As a quickstart, here is how to prepare the [C4: Colossal, Cleaned, Common Crawl dataset](https://huggingface.co/datasets/c4).

-We first convert the dataset from its native format (a collection of zipped JSONs) to MosaicML's streaming dataset format (a collection of binary `.mds` files).
+We first convert the dataset from its native format (a collection of zipped JSONs) to MosaicML's StreamingDataset format, which is a collection of binary `.mds` files.
 Once in `.mds` format, we can store the dataset in a central location (filesystem, S3, GCS, etc.) and stream the data to any compute cluster, with any number of devices, and any number of CPU workers, and it all ~ just works ~ .
 You can read more about the benefits of using mosaicml-streaming [here](https://streaming.docs.mosaicml.com/en/stable/).